ryanfleury/metadesk/docs/metadesk_reference.md

   MD_String8 string = node->string;
   // ... work on string ...
 }`
-The node_count and total_size are automaticallyed maintained by the helpers for inserting to the list, and are used in the string joining functions.
+The node_count and total_size are automatically maintained by the helpers for inserting to the list, and are used in the string joining functions.
 Hand rolled code for building string lists should take those fields into consideration if the join functions need to work."
 )
 @see(MD_PushStringToList)
 @see(MD_SplitString)